mathLab/ITHACA-SEM/CONTRIBUTING.md

   release.
   - If the branch is deemed to be minor and passes the checklist above, senior developer will handle the request by themselves.
   - Otherwise, senior developer will ask one or more other developers to review the code.
-- Submission checklist will be checked by the reviewers
+- Submission checklist will be checked by the reviewers.
 - Where appropriate, reviewers will comment on regions of code that need further development and/or improvement.
+- In addition to any coding comments/suggestions, reviewers are asked to check the branch passes the regression tests and appropriate documentation has been added.
 - Once feedback received from the branch author (if necessary) and reviewers are happy, the branch will be merged.